sinankeskin/ember-oauther/README.md

   }
 ```

-By default it will use `https://cors-anywhere.herokuapp.com` by default.
+By default it will use `https://cors-anywhere.herokuapp.com`.

 3. Use useCorsProxy parameter with corsProxyEndpoint parameter.
 For example: